Marktc1993/GeoPandas-Tutorial/Geospatial Data Concepts.md

 ## In Summation,
-We see in this tutorial created by the eScience Institute that GeoPandas draws its power and simplicity by leveraging the Pandas and core geospatial libraries.
+In this tutorial created by the eScience Institute, we saw that GeoPandas draws its power and simplicity from leveraging Pandas and core geospatial libraries.